parashchand10/IMDb-Movie/README.md

-# IMDb-Movie
+# IMDb Top Movies Scraper

-This project focuses on scraping the Movies data from the IMDb website using Python and BeautifulSoup.
-It extracts movie names, release years, and ratings, then organizes the data into a structured format and saves it as a CSV file.
+## Overview

-## Project Overview
+This project automatically collects data of the Top 20 Movies from the IMDb website using Python.

-This project demonstrates how to perform Web Scraping on the IMDb website using Python.
+Instead of manually checking movie ratings and release years, this system extracts the data and saves it into a structured CSV file.

-The goal of this project is to extract the following details of the Top 20 Movies:
+## What This Project Does

-1. Movie Name
+- Collects Movie Names
-2. Release Year
+- Extracts Release Years
-3. IMDb Rating
+- Fetches IMDb Ratings

-After extracting the data, it is stored in a structured CSV file using Pandas DataFrame.
+- Converts website data into table format

-## Technologies Used
+- Saves the data into a CSV file

-1. Python
+## How It Works

-2. Requests
+- Connects to IMDb website
-3. BeautifulSoup
+- Reads movie data from web page
-4. LXML Parser
+- Extracts required details
-5. Pandas
+- Organizes data into table
-6. CSV
+- Saves the final output as CSV

-## Project Workflow
+**Note**: Fully automated – No manual data entry required but write some python code

-1. Send HTTP Request to IMDb Server
+## Output

-2. Parse HTML Content using BeautifulSoup
+After running the project, you will get:
-3. Extract:
+- Top 20 imdb movies.csv

- - Movie Names
+## Why Use This?

- - Release Years
+- Saves time
- - Movie Ratings
+- Reduces manual work

-5. Store Data into Pandas DataFrame
+- Provides ready-to-use dataset
-6. Export Data to CSV File
+- Useful for Data Analysis & ML Projects